 What is a Sensitivity Reader?
 A Diversity Editor?
 A Cultural Consultant?

 An editor, writer or reader who reads manuscripts, scripts, articles, or any published work for instances of bias in representation of traditionally marginalized people.

-That’s a basic definition but I believe a sensitivity reader is so much more.
+That’s a basic definition but I believe a Sensitivity Reader is so much more.

 I am a writer of color, I’m Mandan and Hidatsa Native American, an enrolled member of the Three Affiliated Tribes in North Dakota, and African-American.
 I’m a mother and grandmother from the Midwest, who writes about race, oppression, discrimination and the impact on cultures and people from the perspective of Mixed Blood, Native or African-American voices.
 I am also a women and children’s advocate with a Master of Liberal Studies in Interdisciplinary Child Social Policy in addition to two MFA’s.
 One in Creative Writing and one in Screenwriting.